Clicky

 Steps:

 3. Look into the intake grate to see if you can see anything out of the ordinary.
+Use a flashlight as it will be hard to see.

 4. Look at the rear into the pump to see if you can see anything.
+You may need to raise the iBR or reverse bucket systems.

 5. Remove the jet pump to fully see if any debris is hiding or stuck – best to let the repair shop do this.
-A lot of the debris won’t be easy to spot unless the jet pump is removed.
+A lot of the debris won’t be easy to spot unless the pump is removed.

 Sea-Doo pump front showing good impeller and good yellow wear ring looking between intake grates

+You need to inspect what is stuck in the impeller and assess the damage to eliminate cavitation.
+If the wear ring or impeller is damaged, the PWC’s pump must be removed and these items repaired.
 It’s advisable to have the local repair shop handle it for you, as you may require a special impeller removal tool, and wear rings on some models can be tricky to work with.

-The Easy Fixes
+The Easy Cavitation Fixes

-Sometimes it can be an easy fix of simply knocking the rocks loose, as it may have not done enough damage to cause constant cavitation.
+Sometimes it can be an easy fix of simply knocking the rocks or sticks loose, as it may have not done enough damage to cause the impeller and wear ring to cavitate constantly.
+Other times, rocks can cause significant damage, necessitating the replacement of the impeller and/or wear ring.

 But There Is Nothing In The Pump?!

-An impeller is always experiencing some kind of cavitation, but the manufacturer designs it so that it’s so small it’s not an issue.
+An impeller is always experiencing some kind of slight cavitation, but the manufacturer designs it so that it’s so small it’s not an issue.
+The only time it can become an issue is if you suck something up or the pump is damaged.

-There are the few times something in the jet pump or connected to the jet pump fails and starts cavitating, but from my years in the field, the most often it’s because of someone sucking something up.
+There are the few times something in the pump or connected to the pump fails and starts cavitating, but from my years in the field, the most often it’s because of someone sucking something up.

 Showing damaged impeller cone next to a good one.

-Proper tightening and alignment are crucial to prevent issues.
-Failure to tighten the proper bolt in the jet pump area correctly can cause some PWCs to sink.
+Some models may be more challenging but still manageable.
+Proper tightening and alignment are crucial to prevent cavitation and other issues.
+Failure to tighten the proper bolt in the pump area correctly can cause some to sink.

-Sucking Things Up Is Not Covered Under Warranty
+Cavitation is Not Covered Under Warranty

-Unless it was a manufacturer defect, it won’t be covered under warranty.
 Let me be blunt: it’s usually not a manufacturer defect, so don’t expect warranty coverage to help.

-The cavitation that most PWCs experience is often done by someone sucking something up, so it’s NOT a warranty item.
+This may not be what you want to hear but, the cavitation that most riders experience is often done by someone sucking something up, so it’s NOT a warranty item.
+You need to be careful while operating in shallow water, as covered in this post.

 Author